keithallatt/ProjectManagerK/ProjectManagerNotes/Interaction Methods/Command Line Tool.md

 Back: [[Interaction Methods]]
+12th June 2022

-# The Command Line Tool
+# Command Line Tool

 Using `PyInquirer` to validate input as it comes in, which will allow for more sophisticated menu creation.

 - [x] Set up prompts for Project Registration